Vyral/mark-adams/_posts/2022-05-09-recapping-panera-pups-and-prizes.md

 tags:
   - Real Estate
   - Fun Stuff
-excerpt: Here’s a look at the great time we had at our recent client event.
+excerpt: Here’s a look at the great time we had at our recent community event.
 enclosure:
 pullquote:
 enclosure_type: video/mp4